chadalen/personal-website/src/data/blog/2019/11/24/typescript-module-augmentation-in-angular.md

 ```

-The first import we need to let this file be aware of Angular's `HttpParams`.
-The second import is our patched `HttpParams`.
+The first import we need to let this file be aware of Angular's HttpParams.
+The second import is our patched HttpParams.
 Using both of these imports will merge the 2 declarations together.
-So if we accessed an instance of `HttpParams` within this class we will get both all the functions Angular provides with the addition of the new method we added.
+So if we accessed an instance of HttpParams within this class we will get both all the functions Angular provides with the addition of the new method we added.

 The second part to this is actually providing the implementation for our extension method.
 The first param is what makes this method an extension method.
-This is so we don't have to pass in `HttpParams` to this method.
-The second and third parameters are copying what Angular's `HttpParams`#set has.
+This is so we don't have to pass in HttpParams to this method.
+The second and third parameters are copying what Angular's HttpParams#set has.

 The logic for this method is very simple.
 If the value exists then include this query param in the url.

 Now that we have re-declared our module and implemented our new function.
 The last thing we need to do is import this extension globally.
-The reason we do this is because anywhere you access an instance of `HttpParams` our new method `setNonNull` will appear in the IntelliSense.
-If we don't import the extension we will get errors using `setNonNull` saying that the function has not been implemented.
+The reason we do this is because anywhere you access an instance of HttpParams our new method #setNonNull will appear in the IntelliSense.
+If we don't import the extension we will get errors using #setNonNull saying that the function has not been implemented.

 So to make this extension global.
 Go to `app.module.ts` then add the following import at the top of the file.
 ```typescript
 import './util/extension/http-params/http-params.extension';
 ```

 and...
 That's it!
-You can now access this new method anywhere you use `HttpParams`.
+You can now access this new method anywhere you use HttpParams.
 This can be extremely useful anytime you need to add additional functionality to a 3rd party class.
 This is also extremely useful if you want to create extension methods in TypeScript.

 ![img](https://i.imgur.com/541Yyiq.png)